Armenian National Radio Chamber Choir: Biography

 Following a hiatus, the choir was re-established in 1979.
 From 1979 to 1984, well known Armenian composer Edgar Hovhannisyan was the artistic director and Haroutyoun Topikyan conducted the choir.

-From 1984 to 2002, Tigran Hekekyan was both the choir’s artistic director and conductor.
+From 1984 to 2002, Tigran Hekekyan was both the choir's artistic director and conductor.

 Concerts and festivals

-The Armenian National Radio Chamber Choir has performed in numerous well known international festivals from 1980-1993, in Austria, the Baltic countries, France, Georgia, Germany, the Netherlands, Hungary, Israel, Japan, Poland, Russia, Spain, Switzerland, and Uzbekistan.
+The Armenian National Radio Chamber Choir has performed in numerous well known international festivals from 1980 to 1993, in Austria, the Baltic countries, France, Georgia, Germany, the Netherlands, Hungary, Israel, Japan, Poland, Russia, Spain, Switzerland, and Uzbekistan.

 They have also given many benefit concerts.
-From 1988 to 1993 all concerts given were in support of Nagorno-Karabagh; in 1990 all proceeds from a concert given in Lithuania were donated to a children’s fund in Lithuania; in 1991 they recorded a CD in the Netherlands and the proceeds of its sale—US $100,000—were donated to the victims of the 1988 devastating earthquake in Armenia.
+From 1988 to 1993 all concerts given were in support of Nagorno-Karabagh; in 1990 all proceeds from a concert given in Lithuania were donated to a children's fund in Lithuania; in 1991 they recorded a CD in the Netherlands and the proceeds of its sale—US $100,000—were donated to the victims of the 1988 devastating earthquake in Armenia.